 No. Issuers may pre-fund their maturing ABS with eligible ABS up to three months in advance.
-Issuers also have the option to refinance ABS that matured in 2009 in bulk on any date up to December 31, 2009.
-Issuers may not, however, pre-fund ABS that mature in 2010 with eligible ABS.
+Issuers also have the option to refinance ABS that matured or mature in 2009 or the first quarter of 2010 in bulk on any date up to March 31, 2010.
+Issuers may not, however, pre-fund ABS that mature after March 31, 2010 with eligible ABS.